 There are two systems that allow you or your doctor to report any unusual side effects to officials at the CDC and elsewhere: V-safe and VAERS.

-In the six cases in which blood clots developed, it happened within three weeks after receiving the Johnson & Johnson vaccine.
+In the 15 cases confirmed by the CDC in which blood clots developed, it happened within three weeks after receiving the Johnson & Johnson vaccine.
 If you develop a severe headache, abdominal pain, leg pain, or shortness of breath within three weeks of receiving the vaccine, seek medical treatment with your health care provider or an urgent care clinic or hospital emergency room, and let the provider know you received the Johnson & Johnson vaccine.